Baby Constipation: Signs, Causes, and What Helps

 1. Insufficient fluid

-- Are you making his formula correctly?
+- Are you making the formula correctly?

 Check how you prepare your baby's formula.
 Incorrect preparation of formula can result in an insufficient water ratio which can cause constipation.
 (See Preparing and warming formula for more information).